botpress/readme/docs/Appendix/exporting-data/streaming-analytics-from-within-your-bot-with-hooks.md

 4. Click on the `+` button next to **Before Outgoing Message** to create a new hook.
 5. Name it `send-bot-analytics` for example
-6. Add the following Javascript code:
+6. Add the following JavaScript code:

 ```js
 const botAnalyticsData = {